Purpose:

 - USFS/Cibola restrictions and closures

-2. Wildlife, Habitat Preservation & Responsible Coexistence
+2. Wildlife & Responsible Coexistence

 A. Coexisting Safely with Wildlife